-When I signed up with ‘Smashwords’ to distribute my books, they asked a series of questions so their readers could ‘get to know me’ and have some insights into my processes and thoughts about writing.
-I thought I would share those questions, and answers here as I thought they were pretty good questions that I do get asked quite a lot……..
+Smashwords recently asked me a series of questions so their readers could ‘get to know me’ and have some insights into my processes and thoughts about writing.
+I thought I would share those questions and answers here as I thought they were pretty good questions that I get asked quite a lot……..

-If you have any questions you would like me to answer, feel free to drop me a line, I will always respond.
+If you have any questions you would like me to answer, please drop me a line, and I will always respond.

 Who are your favorite authors?

-Without doubt Stieg Larsson with his Dragon Tattoo trilogy spoke to me.
+Without a doubt, Stieg Larsson, with his Dragon Tattoo trilogy, spoke to me.
 His characters were incredibly drawn.
-My slightly more famous namesake can without doubt tell a great story too and I’ve read everything he has ever written
+My slightly more famous namesake can write fantastic character-driven fiction and tell a great story, too, and I’ve read everything he has ever written.

 What inspires you to get out of bed each day?

-Two things really.
+Two things, mostly.
 My mother sadly suffered from Alzheimer’s and wasted away in a nursing home.
-Im told I have a one in four chance of going the same way so every day I can recongnise my wife is a good one.
-Secondly since I got back into writing it’s the one thing I look forward to doing more than anything else.
+I’m told I have a one in four chance of going the same way, so every day, I can recognize my wife is a good one.
+Secondly, since I got back into writing, it’s the one thing I look forward to doing more than anything else.

 When you’re not writing, how do you spend your time?